Australia Student Visa : Requirements, Processing Time, Fees 2025

 Independent ELICOS Sector

-Students can travel to Australia for a short-term English language course.
+Students can travel to Australia and pursue a short-term English language course.
 Referred to as ELICOS or the English Language Intensive Course for Overseas Students, the courses lead to a certificate I, II, III, or IV.
-The courses usually vary in length.
+These courses usually vary in length.
+For this, student visa Australia applicable is Subclass 500.

 Vocational Education and Training Sector

-Vocational Education and Training Sector Students enrolled in a registered Vocational Education and Training Course (VET) by a TAFE institute or a private institute can apply for this subclass of visa.
+Vocational Education and Training Sector Students enrolled in a registered Vocational Education and Training Course (VET) by a TAFE or private institute can apply for this visa subclass.
 That essentially covers students enrolled in either of the following courses:

-- Certificate I, II, III and IV (except ELICOS)
+- Certificates I, II, III and IV (except ELICOS)

 - VET Diploma